I am unique

 In January 2021 we moved from Hawke’s Bay to Wanaka after having lived in Havelock North for 26 years.
 The immersion into Yoga since 2000 culminated in the opening and running of our own Yoga studio (breathe) in Havelock North in 2010.

 However, as not everybody is able to attend private Yoga sessions, we will also offer group Yoga classes in unique locations in and around Wanaka.
-Check out the ‘Together’ page.
+Check out the ‘Classes Events Retreats‘ page.
 Our retreats with specific topics are another way to bring the benefits of Yoga, Ayurveda and Astrology to the community.

 Are you keen to be informed about our offerings?
-Please subscribe to our database:
+Please subscribe on the ‘Get in touch‘ page.

 Join us at UNikUM to attain and maintain calmness, balance, strength and flexibility of body, mind and spirit and stretch away your stresses.